What is the Northshore Community Foundation?

 How are grants awarded by the Foundation?

-Proposals are submitted to the Foundation according to the grant guidelines.
+Proposals are submitted to the Foundation through a recommendation by an NCF fund holder or competitive grant cycle when applicable and according to the grant guidelines.
 A competitive grant making committee reviews all proposals and awards grants based on funding availability and the compelling need for the program.